Zineb-Yousfi/github-readme-statistics/readme.md

 However, if you are using this project and are happy with it or just want to encourage me to continue creating stuff, there are a few ways you can do it:

-*   Giving proper credit when you use github-readme-stats on your readme, linking back to it. :D
+*   Giving proper credit when you use github-readme-statistics on your readme, linking back to it. :D
 *   Starring and sharing the project. :rocket:
 *   [![paypal.me/anuraghazra](https://ionicabizau.github.io/badges/paypal.svg)](https://www.paypal.me/anuraghazra) - You can make a one-time donations via PayPal.
 I'll probably buy a ~~coffee~~ tea. :tea: